-Are you looking for a work space where you can study and not be bothered by background noise?
-Do you want to read your textbook in a quite area, without the distraction of people talking?
+Are you looking for a workspace where you can study and not be bothered by background noise?
+Do you want to read your textbook in a quiet area, without the distraction of people talking?

 To accommodate the different needs of our patrons, Robertson Library has areas that are zoned for different noise levels: